qaalabs/DE5M4/docs/b-plan/ex1-identify-epics.md

 - **Is it the right size?** Not too big (entire website) or too small (single button)
 - **Does it group related work?** Do the requirements under it naturally belong together?"

-## Working in Groups
+## Working individually

 Focus on:

-- Having good discussions about why requirements belong together
+- Grouping requirements that belong together
 - Creating clear, descriptive epic names
 - Making sure you've covered all the requirements
-- Being ready to explain your thinking to others

-## Deliverable
+## Sharing Outcomes

-Afterwards, **each group will share their epic structure** and we'll see the different approaches.
+Afterwards, you will share your 4-6 epic names in the chat.